$2$-polarity and algorithmic aspects of polarity variants on cograph superclasses: Cograph generalizations

 \subsection{\texorpdfstring{$P_4$}{P4}-extendible graphs}

 Given a graph $G$ and a vertex subset $W$, we denote by $S(W)$ the set of vertices $x \in V_G - W$ such that $x$ belongs to a $P_4$ sharing vertices with $W$.
 If a vertex subset $W$ inducing $P_4$ is such that $S(W)$ has at most one vertex, we say that $W \cup S(W)$ is an \textit{extension set}.
-In \cite{jamisonDAM34}, \textit{$P_4$-extendible graphs} were introduced as the graphs $G$ such that, for every set $W$ inducing a $P_4$, $W \cup S(W)$ is an extension set.
+In \cite{jamisonDAM34}, \textit{$P_4$-extendible graphs} were introduced by Jamison and Olariu as the graphs $G$ such that, for every set $W$ inducing a $P_4$, $W \cup S(W)$ is an extension set.

 An extension set $D$ is \textit{separable} if no vertex of $D$ is both an endpoint of some $P_4$ and a midpoint of some $P_4$ in $G[D]$.
 Notice that any extension set must induce one of the eight graphs depicted in \Cref{fig:extSets}; we call these graphs \textit{extension graphs}.
 In addition, separable extension sets must induce one of $P_4, P, F$ or their complements; these graphs are called \textit{separable extension graphs}.